 So you wonder, did I just miss the boat?
 Is it too late for me?
 I guess I’ll just stay over here and the Internet will be over there and well, whatever.

-All of the sudden, everything you do becomes super clear, focused, and done with purpose and passion like when you first started your business.
+All of a sudden, everything you do becomes super clear, focused, and done with purpose and passion.

-All of the sudden your online presence is resilient, agile, and ready for anything that comes its way.
+All of a sudden your online presence is resilient, agile, and ready for anything that comes its’ way.

-All of a sudden, new advancements in web technology become something to celebrate.
+All of a sudden, new advancements in web technology become something to celebrate and not run from.

-All of the sudden, it all makes sense.
+All of a sudden, it all makes sense.